tonym128/tonym128.github.io/_posts/2018-04-10-interviewing-dos-and-donts.markdown

 ### Know what you're trying to achieve

 This is probably the biggest piece of advice I could give.
-I think it's extremely important to have goals while interviewing and go for them, if you're blindly letting the interview go it can be a very meandering experience and depending on who you are interviewing this could go well, or go very wrong.
+I think its extremely important to have goals while interviewing and go for them, if you're blindly letting the interview go it can be a very meandering experience and depending on who you are interviewing this could go well, or go very wrong.
 Some people need to be coaxed into opening up and this is easier to do when you have objectives.

 ### ![](/images/2018/04/Interview-on-behalf-of-your-company-opt.jpg)